-- ☐ Gather all necessary facts from Outdoor Education Staff on location including number of students - involved, current condition and location of students, actions already taken (services notified) and likely - next events and timeframe - □ Notify appropriate authorities, teachers and ancillary staff as appropriate. - ☐ Inform parents or guardians of the situation and debrief upon arrival back at school. - □ Establish recovery room within school for affected students and a waiting room for parents. - ☐ Arrange counselling for parents, staff and Students as appropriate. - ☐ If necessary respond to the media.
+- Gather all necessary facts from Outdoor Education Staff on location including number of students - involved, current condition and location of students, actions already taken (services notified) and likely - next events and timeframe - □ Notify appropriate authorities, teachers and ancillary staff as appropriate. - Inform parents or guardians of the situation and debrief upon arrival back at school. - Arrange counselling for parents, staff and Students as appropriate. - If necessary respond to the media.